The Reverse Sear Method is an incredible way to cook a steak.

 While this method works for any cut of meat, in this case I find it best with steak.
 And the thicker the cut of steak — like filet, ribeye steak, porterhouse, cowboy cut, or strip – the better.
 These thicker cuts can take on more smoke, which equates to more flavor without cooking to finished temperature which could result in an overcooked steak.

 Season simply with salt and pepper.
 That’s it.
-Nothing more is needed for a good cut of beef.
+Nothing more is needed for a good cut of beef (OK, maybe a little granulated garlic too).
 And if you’re going to invest your money in a quality cut of meat (which is what we always recommend), why drown out those natural flavors with noise (aka too much seasoning).
 Good meat doesn’t need it.
 S&P is all you need.
 In this case we used a choice ribeye steak.
 You can use prime, wagyu or something local.
 They key is marbling.
 We salted this cut on both sides lightly and then left in fridge for a quick dry brine.
 The salt disappears as it is absorbed into the meat.

 It all starts with smoking for flavor, and then finishing on high heat for that sear.
 This is a similar concept to sous vide cooking (which is also all the rage right now for good reason), only done on the smoker (no sous vide appliances necessary).
 This is also a similar method to those friggin’ amazing smoked burgers with chorizo and smoked poblanos we did a couple months ago.
 Remember those?
 We smoked them at a low heat then finished on a hot grill for that irresistible sear.

-For this we get the smoker set up (or your weber kettle on indirect cooking) at the lowest temperature you can manage — like 150 or 160 degrees.
+For this we get the smoker preheated to 225 degrees.
 And you slowly bring the internal temperature of your meat up while smoking, until the internal temperature reaches 110 degrees.
+(Note we like our beef rare or cooked to 125 – 127, if you are more a medium rare, take the smoke internal temperature up to 120 degrees).

 You’re not trying to cook the steak completely for this step, you’re just adding a layer of incredible flavor while slowly and steadily warming up the meat.
 Depending on the thickness of the cut this should take around an hour – but temperature is king here!
 Always cook to temp, not time.
 This is where it’s vital to have a good thermometer.

-Once your meat hits the 110 degree mark, that’s when you move the steak over direct heat and finish to get that sear mark.
-(We moved ours from the smoker to the Weber kettle grill that we got nice and hot while the meat was smoking.
+Once your meat hits the 110 degree mark (or 120 for the end temp of medium rare), that’s when you move the steak over direct heat and finish to get that sear mark.
+(We moved ours from the smoker to the Weber kettle grill that we have nice and hot while the meat was smoking.
 You can use whatever grill you have that can get hot hot hot.)
+Note that unlike smoking a brisket and rendering out all the fat, this method doesn’t do that, you will still have that fat just like a grilled steak, but the flavor intensity will be that much higher.

 In this example, we removed the steak from the smoker after 110 degrees and it sat, wrapped in foil, for a few minutes until we were ready to eat (thus the decrease in temp while it was waiting).
 That’s totally okay!
 Once you put it back on the hot grill check the temp, and let it come up to where you want it.